LogtalkDotOrg/logtalk3/examples/units/NOTES.md

-The Logtalk compiler optimizes message-sending calls sent from an object to itself (as found in the definition of the `lookup/2` predicate in this example), removing the message sending overhead, and thus providing the same performance as a local predicate call.
+The Logtalk compiler optimizes message-sending calls sent from an object to itself (as found in the definition of the `lookup/2` predicate in this example), removing the message-sending overhead, and thus providing the same performance as a local predicate call.